Vanity Teen

-Vanity Teen is an independent biannual fashion magazine based in New York, United States and London, United Kingdom, edited by Toni Pérez and Luis Alonso Murillo.
+Vanity Teen is an independent biannual fashion magazine based in New York City, United States and London, England, edited by Toni Pérez and Luis Alonso Murillo.
 It features young artists' work of new models from agencies around the world.
 Vanity Teen videos have also gained fashion media attention and have reached over one million views on YouTube.

 History

-The magazine was founded by Barcelona-based photographer Toni Pérez, Zaragoza-based photographer Victor Soria and graphic designer Miguel Saburido in 2009.
+The magazine was founded by Barcelona-based photographer Toni Pérez, Zaragoza-based photographer Victor Soria and Graphic Designer Miguel Saburido in 2009.
 Toni Pérez, who was already involved in teenage fashion projects, contacted Miguel Saburido due to his interested in his graphic design work.
+Saburido, who was 16 years old at the time, started working with Toni Pérez on the first Vanity Teen issue in late 2008.
+By early 2009, the first Vanity Teen issue was released in digital edition.

 In March 2012 after 3 years and 12 issues, Vanity Teen announced its first print edition to be available for purchase worldwide starting in May 2012.